The United States Centers For Disease Control recently released a report that showed an increase in syphilis cases in the country.

 Syphilis has different stages, and it is the earliest stage when the infection is very contagious.
 Those that have primary and secondary syphilis can easily transmit the STD to other people by having unprotected sex.

-People are warned to watch out for a chancre, which is a round, painless, firm sore that appears on that part of the body where the bacteria entered.
+People are warned to watch out for a chancre, which is the round, painless, firm sore that appears on that part of the body where the bacteria entered.
 This is the first symptom in the primary stage.

 In the succeeding stage, more symptoms, such as hair loss, sore throat, fatigue, swollen lymph glands, fever, and headaches, may occur.